 – The hyphens were dropped in 1961 when Disney purchased the rights to the characters.

-– The Hundred Acre Wood is quite similar to the Ashdown Forest in southern England, which is close to where the Milne’s lived.
+– The Hundred Acre Wood is quite similar to the Ashdown Forest in southern England, which is close to where the Milne family lived.

 – The original Pooh animals – Winnie, Eeyore, Piglet, Kanga, and Tigger – can be seen in New York Public Library, with the exception of the adorable Roo, who was lost around 1930 in an apple orchard.
-They’ve been there since 1987 and thousands of young readers and their grownups visit the animals each year in their new quarters in the Stephen A. Schwarzman Building.
+The stuff animals have been in the library since 1987 and thousands of young readers and their grownups visit the animals each year in their new quarters in the Stephen A. Schwarzman Building.
+They are displayed in the Children’s Area and absolutely worth a trip if you’re in New York City.

 – Their location has been a source of controversy.
 In 1998, a British Member of Parliament wanted them returned to England, but they stayed in the U.S.